-I previously wrote about this homemade air gun on my other website.
+I previously wrote about this homemade air gun on my other website in 2004.
 I get the odd email from people who couldn't figure out how it works from the pictures, so I thought I'd do another write up on this air gun, this time with more pictures.

 To set the gun, the spring needs to be pulled and the metal strip hooked onto the trigger, then the valve is closed, and the air tank pressurized with an air compressor.

 That spring is quite hard to pull back, so I added a string and a lever to help pull it when setting it.
 You can see the lever towards the back of the photo.
 The white string is attached to the lever and pulls the strip back when the lever is rotated back and down.

 The air tank has a bicycle valve in the front of it.
 The bike valve is pushed into a tight hole on the air tank.
 The rubber stem of the valve forms a tight seal in the hole without the need for any sealant or glue.

 I clamped a block of wood around the bike valve to avoid accidentally pushing it into the barrel.
 Also, I figured the weakest point of this tank was the end cap.
 I was worried that that end cap might explode while I was charging it up.
 So I tied it to the rest of the gun using a piece of coat hanger wire.
 This wouldn't stop the cap from failing, but if it does fail, the block and valve won't turn into a projectile.
 I would prefer that this air gun be dangerous only to objects in front of it!

 The gun will put a marble through a piece of 3/4" inch (19 mm) particle board or plywood.
 I managed to put a hole through 1 1/4" (30 mm) particle board with a steel ball.
 5/8" Steel balls weigh about three times as much as marbles, so they pack more of a punch.
 I got these from an industrial bearing store, but they cost $1 each.